bootstrap-vue/bootstrap-vue/docs/components/form-group/README.md

 # Form group

 > The `<b-form-group>` component is the easiest way to add some structure to forms.
-Its purpose is to provide a label and control pairing, help text and feedback text, as well as contextual state visual feedback.
+Its purpose is to provide a pairing between controls and a label, help text and feedback text, as well as contextual state visual feedback.

 <div class="alert alert-warning">
  <p class="my-0">